Notice convening the Annual General Meeting of Caverion Corporation

 - members of the Board of Directors EUR 46,800.

 The Board of Directors proposes on recommendation of the Human Resources Committee of the Board of Directors that approximately 50% of the annual remuneration will be paid in Caverion Corporation's shares.
 The shares will be purchased directly at market price on behalf of the board members from a regulated market's public trading.
-The shares shall be purchased within two (2) weeks of the publication of the interim report for the period 1 April-30 June 2021.
-The board member is not allowed to sell or transfer ownership of the purchased shares and for securing this a transfer restriction expiring on 31 July 2022 will be placed on the shares.
+The shares shall be purchased within two (2) weeks of the publication of the interim report for the period 1 January-31 March 2021.
+The board member is not allowed to sell or transfer ownership of the purchased shares and for securing this a transfer restriction expiring on 30 April 2023 will be placed on the shares.
 However, if the membership in the Board of Directors terminates earlier, the transfer restriction ceases at the termination.

 The Board of Directors further proposes on recommendation of the Human Resources Committee of the Board of Directors that EUR 550 per meeting shall be paid to each member of the Board of Directors for a meeting held in the member's domicile or electronically and EUR 900 per meeting held outside the member's domicile for their participation in meetings of the Board of Directors and its committees in addition to the annual remuneration.
 Possible travel expenses are proposed to be reimbursed in accordance with the principles related to remuneration of tax-exempt travel expenses approved by the Finnish Tax Administration.